 The most common anchor is focusing on the breath.
 But breath-meditation might not be suitable for everyone.
-So some people will chant on a phrase, called a mantra, or focus on their body.
+So some people will chant a phrase, called a mantra, or focus on their body.
 At times, people can use a religious image.
 So, there are a variety of ways to anchor yourself, to keep your attention stable.

 That’s putting meditation very simply.
 Cutting through all the hype, through all the beautiful women sitting on a mat (no offense), men with their peaceful faces that think they will start levitating.
-It’s cutting through all the cliche.
+It’s cutting through all the cliches.

 Another thing.
 Meditation is NOT about having no thoughts, or about having an altered state of consciousness.
 All these fuzzy things are not what meditation is about.
 It’s about familiarizing ourselves with the processes of the mind.

-At a pragmatic level, its about knowing how the mind works.
+At a pragmatic level, it’s about knowing how the mind works.
 Nothing more, nothing less.